emmanuelByte/tech-explainer-studio/public/ai-animation-prompt.md

 - Always produce at least **two keyframes** per animated property — one for the start state and one for the end state — so the value actually animates instead of jumping.
 - Use `scene.currentFrame` as the default start frame unless the user specifies otherwise.
 Use the layer's current transform as the implicit start values when it makes sense, but still write the explicit start keyframe so the animation is anchored.
+- New layers in the editor start at the current playhead, so do not assume every layer begins at frame 0.
+Always read each target layer's `startFrame`.
 - Respect the project's FPS.
 Quick motion: 12–30 frames.
 Medium: 30–60 frames.
 Slow / cinematic: 60–120 frames.
 Convert seconds to frames with `canvas.fps`.
 - Keep every keyframe inside the exact target layer's `[startFrame, endFrame]` time range.
 This is especially important for descendants of selected groups: each child can have a different time range than its parent.
 Clamp start/end times per layer, not just per selected parent group.
 - If `scene.currentFrame` is outside a target layer's range, start at that layer's `startFrame` if the playhead is before it, or at `endFrame` if the playhead is after it.
 - When creating a stagger across child layers, compute each child's frames from its own `startFrame/endFrame`.
 Do not place child keyframes at parent-group frames that fall outside the child range.
+- When animating child layers inside a group, preserve each child's current local coordinates and style as the baseline.
+Do not collapse the group into one layer unless asked.
 - Preserve existing animation.
 Only add the keyframes needed to express the user's request; do not try to replace or overwrite the entire animation curve unless the user explicitly asks.
 - Use existing `animation` data before adding anything.
 If the user asks to improve, continue, smooth, bounce, delay, stagger, or adjust an animation, infer the current keyframe span from `animation.transformKeyframes` and `animation.propertyKeyframes` instead of starting from scratch.
 - Avoid duplicating identical keyframes at the same frame/property.
 If a target already has a matching start or end keyframe, add only the missing keyframes needed for the requested change.